The 5 minutes guide to selling property in Spain 2019: complete and extended, learn about all you need and what professionals can help you.

 Should the sale not go through due to a change of heart on the part of the purchaser then their deposit, often 10% of the purchase price, is lost.

-Should the failure of the property transfer be caused by the vendor then they are obliged to pay the purchaser 20% i.e. double the amount of the deposit.
+During the selling property in Spain process, should the failure of the property transfer be caused by the vendor then they are obliged to pay the purchaser 20% i.e. double the amount of the deposit.

 Once again assuming that everything happens smoothly the next important date is ‘the closing’.